Devices

 Open the game settings under Game > Settings.
 Below the active plugins you will find the list of inactive plugins.
 Click + the Devices Plugin button.

-You can then create new devices, send messages to your devices with the Send Message action and react to incoming messages from devices in the On Event.
+You can then create new devices, send messages to your devices with the Send Message action and react to incoming messages from devices in the On Device Message.

 Create devices